• Posted Date: 10/01/2024

 Recent NHS data reveals that the average wait time for a colonoscopy is approximately 20 weeks, which falls significantly short of the government’s targeted goals.
 If you experience symptoms, it’s advisable to consult with a bowel specialist promptly.

-Private colonoscopy procedure can cost you between £1,750 and £2,900.
+A private colonoscopy procedure can cost you between £1,750 and £2,900.
 The price depends on where you live, in major cities rents, equipment and salaries are higher.
 If you want to see the best specialist, you’ll pay a higher premium.
 If you’re in a small town, things might be cheaper.
-Please note that these figures are provided as a guide, and actual prices may vary.
+Please note that these figures are provided as a guide, and the actual colonoscopy price may vary.

 Our health insurance advisors conducted research on the costs of private colonoscopies across several major UK cities, including London, Birmingham, Bournemouth, Edinburgh, Belfast, Cardiff, Manchester, and Leeds.

-After looking at prices across the UK, here’s the average cost for each city.
+After looking at private colonoscopy uk price, here’s the average cost for each city.
 Keep in mind that these prices might change based on the current inflation rate and the cost of living.

 • London: £1,925